Deep learning reconstruction of the large scale structure of the Universe from luminosity distance observations: Conclusion

 \section{Conclusion}

-We have obtained for the first time solutions of the IP problem for arbitrary space-time geometries, based on the use of convolutional neural networks to reconstruct the velocity and density fields from the observed luminosity distance of SNe.
-The data to train the CNN is obtained by computing the effects on the luminosity distance of numerical simulations of cosmic structure.
+We have obtained for the first time solutions of the IP problem for arbitrary space-time geometries, based on the use of convolutional neural networks to reconstruct the velocity and density fields from the luminosity distance of SNe.
+The data to train the CNN is obtained by computing the effects on the luminosity distance of the density and velocity fields from numerical simulations of cosmic structure.

 We trained a modified U-Net architecture which uses residual connections at three different scales.
 This fully convolutional network has roughly half a million parameters and is made up of 11 convolutional layers, and nearest neighbour interpolation is used to upsample the data in the decoder.
 The inputs of the encoder are the values of the luminosity distances for each cell in the grid and the coordinates of the cell.
-We used heldout validation and the network was trained for more than 60 and 80 epochs for the velocity and density field respectively.
+We used heldout validation and the network was trained for 60 and 80 epochs for the velocity and density fields respectively.

-The CNN is able to reconstruct the test set density and velocity field with a mean average error of respectively $0.20$ and $24.33km/s$, compared to a standard deviation of the test set of $\sigma_{\delta}=0.55$ and $\sigma_v=174.82\, km/s$.
+The CNN is able to reconstruct the test set density and velocity field with a mean average error of respectively $0.20$ and $24.33$ km/s, compared to a standard deviation of the test set of $\sigma_{\delta}=0.55$ and $\sigma_v=174.82$ km/s.
 The density field is more difficult to reconstruct due to its integrated effect on the luminosity distance, implying that multiple density configurations along the line of sight can produce the same integrated effect, making the solution of the IP not unique.
 The probability distributions of the reconstructed density and velocity fields match well the test set distribution.

-In the future it would be important to increase the resolution of the numerical simulations used to train the network, to increase the accuracy of the results of the inversion, and to apply dropout to the data used as input of the inversion, in order to mimick the sky coverage of the SNe catalogues.
+In the future it would be important to increase the resolution of the numerical simulations used to train the network, to increase the accuracy of the results of the inversion.
+It will also be interesting to apply this CNN to observational data.
+This task could be achieved by adding a dropout layer to the network, so that the neural network can learn to reconstruct the density and velocity fields from non uniformly distributed SNe catalogues.